 Beyond RPA: A hyperautomated future of work

 Process automation is one of the hottest topics in business today.
-The impact of the pandemic has accelerated adoption of digital transformation initiatives with automation at the forefront as businesses turn to technology to increase productivity and reduce costs.
+The impact of the pandemic has accelerated the adoption of digital transformation initiatives with automation at the forefront.
+Businesses are turning to technology in order to increase productivity and reduce costs.

 Many businesses are turning to Robotic Process Automation (RPA) to automate repetitive, manual processes and quickly improve efficiency.
-But RPA has many limitations and these quickly become apparent if businesses rush to adopt an automation strategy that is not fit for the future.
+However, RPA has its limitations.
+They quickly become apparent if businesses rush to adopt an automation strategy that is not fit for the future.

-We recently discussed this in an editorial feature in the Birmingham Chamber of Commerce magazine, ChamberLink, which you can read here:
+We recently discussed this in an editorial feature in the Birmingham Chamber of Commerce magazine, ChamberLink, available here:

-Although RPA has its place in automating simple tasks based on rigid rules, it does not enable the flexibility and scalability businesses need to adapt quickly and remain competitive in today’s ever-evolving technology landscape.
+RPA has its place in automating simple tasks based on rigid rules.
+It doesn’t enable the flexibility and scalability businesses need to adapt quickly and remain competitive in today’s ever-evolving technology landscape.

 Safeguarding business continuity

 Intelligent automation – or “hyperautomation” as it’s increasingly referred to – does exactly that.
 It takes an ecosystem of technology to enhance human capabilities throughout organisations.
-Combining Artificial Intelligence technologies, such as Machine Learning (ML), Natural Language Processing (NLP) and predictive analytics, with packaged software and automation tools, it automates complex tasks and delivers continual improvements.
+AI technologies, such as Machine Learning, Natural Language Processing and predictive analytics.
+Combined together with packaged software and automation tools, it automates complex tasks and delivers continual improvements.

-Hyperautomation requires collaboration with the human workforce as they’re vital decision-makers and can use the technology to interpret complex data and apply logical reasoning quickly.
-This creates a working environment that is more informed, agile and better able to use accurate data insights for faster decision-making.
+Hyperautomation requires collaboration with the human workforce.
+They are vital decision-makers and can use the technology to interpret complex data and apply logical reasoning quickly.
+This creates a working environment that’s more informed, agile and better able to use accurate data insights for faster decision-making.

 Gartner named hyperautomation as the number 1 strategic technology trend of 2020.
-Itt predicts that “by 2024, organisations will lower operational costs by 30% by combining hyperautomation technologies with redesigned operational processes”.
+It predicts that “by 2024, organisations will lower operational costs by 30% by combining hyperautomation technologies with redesigned operational processes”.